davidwkaiser/daily-tarot/README.md

 **DAILY TAROT APP**

-Every Day, I draw a Tarot card for inspiration and guidance.
+Every day, I draw a Tarot card for inspiration and guidance.
 Now I am building an app to automate the process.

-Right now, this toy app can select one of four possible cards at random, and tell you which the name of the card.
+At first, this toy app could select one of four possible cards at random, and tell you which the name of the card.
 Pretty straightforward.

-Tech stack: Node.JS, Express, Nodemon, EJS

 Upgrades to this include:
 -Add all 78 cards [DONE]